lboyz/Portofolio/README.md

 # Portfolio Website

 Modern single-page portfolio built with React, Vite, TypeScript, and Tailwind CSS.
+The goal is to showcase Duta Razaq's skills, projects, and experience in a clean, fast, and accessible format.

 ## Setup